jl19/BASH_Training_Course_2023/Docs/rnaseq-training-course/FASTA-FORMAT.md

 |The first line |starts with a ">" symbol, followed by a unique identifier for the sequence, and then optional additional information about the sequence separated by space. |
 |The second line |It contains the actual sequence of nucleotides or protein, with no spaces or line breaks.|

-Here are examples of a FASTA-formatted sequence:
+Here are examples of FASTA-formatted sequences:
 ```
 >gi|123456|ref|NM_001234.5| Homo sapiens mRNA for example gene, transcript variant 1, complete cds
 ATGGCGACGCTGCGCGCGCTGCGCGCGCGCGCGCGCGCGCGCGCGCGCGCGCGCGCGCGCG